After the new year, gyms are flooded with new clients. Here are the three types of new clients you are likely to see and how you can prepare for them.

 Background: Played sports in high school/college, dabbled in fitness — nothing prolonged

 Sam realized during the holiday season that his health was getting out of hand.
 He wants to get back to his collegiate level of fitness.
 A hard work ethic is Sam’s strong suit, but he struggles to be consistent as he tends to prioritize work and family.
 To succeed with Sam, a coach needs to align Sam’s values outside of the gym with his program.
-Develop the ability to understand your client’s values and create a program that aligns to them with this Coach’s Toolkit.
+Develop the ability to understand your client’s values and create a program that aligns to them with this Professional Coaching Blueprint.

 Family: Single or Family ≥ 4